qpdf/qpdf/manual/installation.rst

   compiled executables can find the DLL.
 Updating your path is not necessary if you build with static libraries only.

+FUTURE
+  This option enables changes planned for the next major release to be included.
+These changes are ABI breaking and are subject to change.
+They are NOT part of the stable API.

 QTEST_COLOR
   Turn this on or off to control whether qtest uses color in its output.